Become a Zoollower, now with 3x2 for the first members. Find out here!

 DID YOU KNOW ...

 Their only natural predators are killer whales and sharks.
-However, some species are threatened by overhunting for their fur and fur.
-It is easy to see them on certain coasts.
-If you see any, do not try to put it in the water, especially in the case of the young.
+However, some species are threatened by excessive hunting for their fur and skins.

 Come to Zoo from